brianpeiris/tiny-embodied-ai/README.md

 Goal: Get within 20 units of the east wall.
 State: Llama is at (450, 30).
 Llama's heading is 90 degrees.
 Llama is facing the east wall.
 The east wall is 50 units away.
 Reasoning: Llama is 50 units away from the east wall.
-Llama will move 35 units foward.
+Llama will move 35 units forward.
 Command: move(35);
 </example>